Anita Pallenberg: Film and fashion

 Barbarella.
 She portrayed "The Queen" in the comedy-drama Mister Lonely by Harmony Korine, and played a character named Sin in Go Go Tales (both 2007).

 In the 1990s, Pallenberg returned to education to study fashion.
 She graduated from Central Saint Martins in London in 1994 with a fashion and textile degree.
-However, she decided not to forge ahead with a career in fashion, finding it too cut-throat and cruel.
+However, she decided not to forge ahead with a career in fashion, finding it too cutthroat and cruel.

 Pallenberg has been portrayed several times by other performers.
 Monet Mazur played a young Pallenberg in the film Stoned (2005), a biographical film about the last year of Brian Jones's life, while the NBC television show Studio 60 on the Sunset Strip (2006) included a story arc in which the character Harriet Hayes was hired to play Pallenberg in a film.

 The Rolling Stones

 Romantic relationships

 Pallenberg is known for her romantic involvement with Rolling Stones band members Brian Jones and later Keith Richards.
 Pallenberg first met the band in 1965 in Munich, where she was working on a modelling assignment.
 Jones spoke German and they began a friendship that turned into a two-year relationship.
-She later recalled that they took a lot of acid during this time, but it caused Jones to have nightmares.
+She later recalled that they took a lot of acid during this time, and it caused Jones to have nightmares.
 She ended her relationship with Jones in 1967 after he became violent toward her during a vacation in Morocco, where he was then hospitalised.
 He died in 1969.

-In Morocco, Keith Richards saw Jones assaulting Pallenberg, and pulled her away and then took her back to England, where she moved in with him.
-She and Richards began a relationship that lasted until 1980, although they never married.
-Richards' lifestyle was not conducive to fatherhood, Pallenberg later explained.
-She was trying to raise their two young children but Richards was up all night and slept all day.
-Richards eventually was able to detox himself from drugs and stay clean, but Pallenberg continued to use them.
-This was what ended their relationship, according to Richards' 2010 autobiography.
-In 1981, after Richards and Pallenberg had split up, Richards stated that he still loved Pallenberg and saw her as much as he ever did, although he had already met his future wife, Patti Hansen.
+In Morocco, Keith Richards saw Jones assaulting Pallenberg, pulled her away and then took her back to England, where she moved in with him.
+In 1981, Richards stated that he still loved Pallenberg, although he had already met his future wife, Patti Hansen.

 There were rumours that Pallenberg also had a brief affair with Mick Jagger during the filming of Performance and Keith Richards states in his autobiography Life that it happened.
-However, Pallenberg denied the affair, both in March 2007 when Performance was released on DVD and again during an interview in 2008.
+Pallenberg denied further affairs, both in March 2007 when Performance was released on DVD and again during an interview in 2008.